sjc200/google-contacts-share/DEVELOPMENT.md

 When upgrading from any previous version, clear all data rows from the `contacts` Sheet tab (keep the header row) and let both accounts re-push fresh.
 This ensures hashes are recomputed with the current normalisation logic.
-The first run after clearing will push all contacts and the other account will pull them — this is a one-time operation.
+The first run after clearing will push all shared contacts and the other account will pull them — this is a one-time operation.

 If the Sheet is missing the `hash` header in column E, add it manually to cell E1.